Axel Kicillof facts for kids

 Kicillof is the second child of three siblings born to psychologist Nora Barenstein and psychoanalyst Daniel Kicillof, both non-practicing Ashkenazi Jews; Kicillof was raised in the neighborhood of Recoleta. .....

 From 1984 to 1989, Kicillof attended the Colegio Nacional de Buenos Aires.
 From 1990 to 1995, he studied at the Faculty of Economic Sciences of the University of Buenos Aires (UBA).
 He graduated magna cum laude, receiving a Degree in Economics with a focus on the public sector.
 He was the top student in his class of 122.
 From 1997 to 2005, he pursued graduate studies at UBA, receiving a Doctorate in Economics.
-His doctoral dissertation, later published as a book, was titled Génesis y estructura de la Teoría General de Lord Keynes (Genesis and structure of the General Theory of Lord Keynes).
+His doctoral dissertation, later published as a book, was titled Génesis y estructura de la Teoría General de Lord Keynes (Genesis and Structure of the General Theory of Lord Keynes).

-At university, he was a prominent student leader.
+At university, Kicillof was a prominent student leader.
 He was the head of the student organization Tontos pero No Tanto (TNT, Spanish for Dummies but Not That Much) and was also a member of the Kirchnerist youth group La Cámpora, now headed by Máximo Kirchner.
-As a student leader he was “acclaimed by students like a rock star.”
+As a student leader, he was "acclaimed by students like a rock star."
 From 1989 to 2001, he was an outspoken critic of neoliberalism in Argentina.

 Career